Enjoy the peace and beauty of the GR 571 long-distance footpath from Gouvy to Verleumont

 We thanked him, and continued following his handiwork until we arrived at our destination of Verleumont.

 All that was left was to have a couple of well-earned drinks in a café in Manhay before I was dropped back at Angleur station by Angel Guido, who shook his wings and flew off.

 How to walk the GR 571

 It starts from Comblain-au-Pont south of Liège.
-If you want to follow my footsteps check out these links:
+If you want to follow my footsteps so far, check out these links: